pollyweb-org/pollyweb-docs/4 ⚙️ Solution/41 🎭 Domain Roles/Hosts 🤗/🤗🪣 Host tables/Prompts 🤔 table/🪣🔔 13 Asserted/🤗 OnPromptAsserted 🔔 handler.md

-# 🤗 OnHostPromptAsserted 🔔 handler
+# 🤗 OnPromptAsserted 🔔 handler

 > About
 * Part of the [Host 🤗 domain](<../../../🤗 Host role/🤗🎭 Host role.md>) role